Parable #20. The Bread out of Heaven:

 So too from HaBikkurim to the time of Shavuot (the Feast of Weeks) we must open up the Gates and let the King of Glory come in!
 We let this governance of Messiah and the Spirit occur by our participating in the messianic exercise of the Counting of the Omer.
 This we do by ingesting the manna of the Humble Man who came down from heaven’s eternal glory to earth; not at first as the exalted Conquering King (although that day quickly approaches) but as the Divinely appointed lowly, humble, Suffering Servant.

-The Unity (Echad) of Adonai within the Assembly of Messiah:
+The Unity (Echad) of Adonai Ainu within His Assembly of Messiah:

 It is specifically during this forty-nine day period of time (Firstfruits) that we strive to grow and mature in our spiritual state.
 Therefore, during this sacred time we choose to set aside in each and every day a special time to meditate (feast) on the Teaching (heavenly manna) of Messiah.
 This is the manner in which we are to daily consume the Bread of Heaven.